 Committed to climate protection

-From 2030 onward, we want to replace the last remaining fossil fuels used in our production with climate-neutral alternatives such as biogas or gas obtained from converting CO2.
+With our vision to become a climate-positive company by 2040, we want to replace the last remaining fossil fuels used in our production with climate-neutral alternatives such as biogas or gas obtained from converting CO2.
 We also aim to supply surplus carbon-free energy that Henkel does not need for its own purposes to third parties.
 In doing so, we will avoid emissions from our own activities and also enable third parties to avoid potential emissions by using clean energy.
 Supplying others with this energy means that our operations will become climate-positive.

 Innovating for our planet’s future